RmnCEX/CEXDirectWebIntegration/iFrame.md

 ## Tracking orders (optional)

 If you want to track an order within your system you may use the following instructions.
+**Note, to track an order you have to pass `clientOrderId` for each order generated on your side.**

-- Firstly, here is a testing `placementID` and secret.
+- Firstly, you would need your `placementID` and secret.
+As example:

 ```
 // placementId =  "8e29e9b1-f3d0-4dd4-9920-08773ebcf0fa"